TnTech-ECE/S25_Team4_MyCapstoneProject/Detailed_Design_Physical_Subsystem/Detailed_Design_Physical_Subsystem.md

 - Explination of Mounting:

   Disclaimer: Mounting in the model will be adjusted once the capstone team recieves the neccessary parts to build and adjust to real sizes and measurments.
+Indentations and proper slots will be made to model to secure the boards as well as zipties.

   Top Layer: Contains temperature sensor as it needs to be set apart to not collect heat from the other sensors.